Bucket CORS policy

 -

-Go to the Permission tab >CORS(Cross-Origin Resource Sharing) tab, then click the [Load template].
+Click the Permission tab, then the CORS tab, and click the [Load template] button.

 "cors": [